 BENCHMARK SURVEY: Intermediary Fees Survey

-Barrington Partners published its sixth edition of the bi-annual Intermediary Fee Survey in May of 2016.
-Thirty-six firms participated and reported $1.8 trillion in intermediary AUM which represented almost 6,400 distinct fee arrangements and $6.38 billion in intermediary fee payments.
-The survey will be repeated again in 2018.
+Barrington Partners will publish its tenth edition of the biennial Intermediary Fee Survey in 2Q2024.
+In 2022’s edition, 40 firms participated and reported $2.7 trillion in intermediary AUM which represented 7,500 distinct fee arrangements and $6.8 billion in intermediary fee payments.
 (As with all Barrington benchmarking surveys, only participating firms receive a copy of the final report; each participant’s report is customized to allow comparisons against randomized representations of the other participants’ anonymous responses.)

 The goal of this survey is straightforward: What is the market rate for intermediary fees in different distribution channels and how does each Participant compare?